tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 TROVA allows the use of the FLEXible PARTicle global dispersion model and the FLEXPART-WRF regional model at different spatial resolutions.
-It also include the methodologies of Stohl and James (2005) and Sodemann et al. (2008).
+It also includes the methodologies of Stohl and James (2005) and Sodemann et al. (2008).
 We herein refer to these methodologies as STHOL2005 and SOD2008 respectively.
 It contains two main modules:

-1- Developed in Python that is responsible for reading the files, configuring TROVA and generating the outputs of the moisture budget *(Evaporation (E)-Precipitation (P))* for the number of days selected in the simulations.
+1- Developed in Python that is responsible for reading the files, configuring TROVA, and generating the outputs of the moisture budget *(Evaporation (E)-Precipitation (P))* for the number of days selected in the simulations.